Home Maps Resources Calendar About

 While the lighthouse received regular upkeep, the fog bell tower and keeper’s dwelling gradually fell into disrepair, and at some point the boathouse was either removed or destroyed.
 In 2000, a portion of the roof over the front porch of the keeper’s dwelling had collapsed, and the chimney appeared ready to topple over.
 The fog bell tower, however, did receive a thorough restoration that year thanks to funding by the Maine Department of Conservation and a New Century Program Preservation Grant.

 Due to a generous $45,000 gift by local residents Tom and Jaana Sheehan, a crew from J.B.
 Leslie Company spent eight weeks on the island during the fall of 2014 restoring and painting the exterior of the dwelling.
+Additional work to restore the barn, oil house, and bell tower was performed in the fall of 2016.

 Thanks to enthusiastic FPIL members, who have raised funds and provided needed manpower, the long-term preservation of the historic structures on Perkins Island seems to be a sure thing.